Wes Culbertson (R)

 Candidates for the Office of Franklin County Jailer

 What are the Duties & Responsibilities of the Franklin County Jailer?

-Section 99 of Kentucky’s constitution provides for the election of a jailer in each county.
-Section 105 permits the legislature to consolidate the offices of sheriff and jailer in any county, if the office of sheriff is retained and the sheriff assumes the jailer’s duties.
+Kentucky’s constitution provides for the election of a jailer in each county and also permits the legislature to consolidate the offices of sheriff and jailer in any county, if the office of sheriff is retained & the sheriff assumes the jailer’s duties.
 This provision results from a compromise between two factions of the 1890 Constitutional Convention, one wanting to abolish the office of jailer, and the other urging retention of the offices of sheriff and jailer.
 The Kentucky constitutional provisions relating to the office of jailer are unique.
 No other state constitution refers to jailers.
 In most states, the sheriff or a sheriff’s deputy would perform the duties of jailer.

 Qualifications, prescribed in Kentucky's constitution, are: